anivanch/sbt-client-py/README.md

 ## Usage
 ### Using as library
-This package mainly provides a single class `SbtClient` with a singe public method `execute`, which for the most part takes a singe argument `sbt_command_line`, that may contain any valid sbt command line.
+This package mainly provides a single class `SbtClient` with a two public methods: `connect` and `execute`.
+After creating a client call `connect` to find an existing sbt server or start a new one in case none were found.
+Then call `execute` to run sbt commands.
+It's important to note that `execute` will only run the first sbt command in the submitted line.

 ### Using as a python script
 You can also run this package using python interpreter.
-Command line arguments will be passed to the client as an sbt command line.
-For example, the following line starts a client and runs a `clean` sbt command: \
+First command line argument will be passed to the client as an sbt command.
+For example, the following line starts a client and runs `clean`: \
 `python -m sbt_client clean`

 ### Caveats
 This client will refuse to work when its working directory is not a valid sbt project (which is determined simply